Lalitkumar21/Lalit-Chugh/README.md

-Python program to hack capture file using wordlist.
+Python program to decrypt capture(cap) file using wordlist.
 #Pythontool

 Follow steps to use tool: